HPZ07/RemoveAdBlockYoutube/README.md

 [![Tampermonkey](https://img.shields.io/badge/Tampermonkey-Compatible-brightgreen.svg)](https://www.tampermonkey.net)
 [![Greasemonkey](https://img.shields.io/badge/Greasemonkey-Compatible-brightgreen.svg)](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)

 This UserScript is made to remove the annoying "Ad blockers violate YouTube's Terms of Service" message on YouTube.
+Using an adblocker and my script together is recommended.
 This is just a quick fix, it might not be the perfect solution, but it gets the job done.

 <div align="center">